azrealwang/iwmfdiff/README.md

 ```
 ## Data Preparation

-The image name must satisfy the form `00000_0.jpg`. `00000` and `_0` indicates the image id and user id/class/label, respectively.
+The image name must satisfy the format `00000_0.jpg`. `00000` and `_0` indicates the image id and user id/class/label, respectively.
 The image id must be unique and auto-increment from `00000`.

-To evaluate the authentication accuracy, genuine/target images must be prepared in the folder `inputs/genuine/`.

 <details>
   <summary><mark><font color=darkred> Genuine/target images </font></mark></summary>

+To evaluate the authentication accuracy, genuine/target images must be prepared in the folder `inputs/genuine/`.

 ```
 inputs